Content Creators

 Scenes

-A scene is a Decentraland project that is spatially delimited, and is mapped to one or several LAND parcels.
+A scene is a Decentraland project that is spatially delimited, and is mapped to one or several parcels.
 If a scene is deployed to the Decentraland Genesis City map, players can experience it by visiting the scene’s coordinates.
 If a scene is deployed to a World , players can visit it via URL.

 See Files in a scene for a list of what files are used in a scene project.